rust-lang/reference/src/items/traits.md

 All traits define an implicit type parameter `Self` that refers to "the type that is implementing this interface".
 Traits may also contain additional type parameters.
-These type parameters (including `Self`) may be constrained by other traits and so forth as usual.
+These type parameters (including `Self`) may be constrained by other traits and so forth [as usual].

 Traits are implemented for specific types through separate [implementations].